The salvia pronounced (sal’-vee-uh), is a large, diverse genus of the Lamiaceae (formerly Labiatae) family.

 Other colors of the meadow sage flowers include orange, white, pink, cerise, and mauve all interesting garden additions.

-In short, Salvia plants make the perfect plant for putting on display borders, beds and containers.
+In short, the Silvia plant makes the perfect plant for putting on display borders, beds and containers.
 Flowering profusely the plant can survive droughts and the occasional neglect.

 Its flowers provide joy to gardens and owners alike, requiring little maintenance or persuasion to grow during the summer months.